| Mission : TRANSITIONS

 nearby comm. panel in the bulkhead, "Lieutenant Pruett, and Lieutenant Brandon,

-Lieutenant Shoenberger in Engineering ASAP. " She
+please report to Lieutenant Shoenberger in Engineering ASAP. " She

 surmise how to remove the organic element of that implant safely.
 "I will be in